Last updated: 30 April 2021

 What type of connector are you using?

-If you want to move your meter a short distance, this will most likely be possible.
+If you want to move your meter a short distance, this will most likely be possible – SSE says it can sometimes move meters up to three metres away on the same wall, for example.
 However, if you wish to move the electric meter to an outside wall or a different room, the supplier may be unable to assist you.
 If it can take on the work, you’ll be sent a quote.

 Prices will vary depending on the supplier and extent of the job, so be sure to shop around to get a few quotes.
 It’s important to note that if you’re shopping around suppliers for a quote, only your current supplier can move the meter, so you may need to switch suppliers if you find a better deal elsewhere.
 You’ll need to compare tariffs as well as the cost to move a meter to find out if it’s a viable option or not.